ameet01/star-wars-blaster/README.md

 }
 ```

--My tick function will then apply my game logic and constantly render all my essential objects, such as enemy ships, enemy bullets, healthbars, and scores.
+-My tick function will then apply my core game logic and constantly render all my essential objects, such as enemy ships, enemy bullets, healthbars, and scores.
 ```javascript
 tick() {
   this.ship.shipEvents();